Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (3)

-Even if Countermeasures are implemented after carrying out the procedures described in (2) above,: 1) should the Large-Scale Purchaser choose to revoke or withdraw its proposed Large-Scale Purchase, or 2) should the circumstances that formed the basis for making the decision to implement the Countermeasures undergo changes, and if it may be objectively judged that maintaining the Countermeasures is no longer appropriate, from the standpoint of maintaining and increasing the common interests of GMO shareholders and GMO’s corporate value, GMO’s Board of Directors may, after indicating the circumstances in question, once again choose to consult with the Special Committee regarding whether or not to maintain the Countermeasures, and to examine whether to halt or repeal the Countermeasures that have been implemented, seeking the advice of external experts and other sources.
-The Special Committee will act on the consultation and issue a recommendation to GMO’s Board of Directors concerning whether or not to maintain the Countermeasures.
+Even if Countermeasures are implemented after carrying out the procedures described in (2) above,: 1) should the Large-Scale Purchaser choose to revoke or withdraw its proposed Large-Scale Purchase, or 2) should the circumstances that formed the basis for making the decision to implement the Countermeasures undergo changes, and if it may be objectively judged that maintaining the Countermeasures is no longer appropriate, from the standpoint of maintaining and increasing the common interests of our shareholders and our corporate value, our Board of Directors may, after indicating the circumstances in question, once again choose to consult with the Special Committee regarding whether or not to maintain the Countermeasures, and to examine whether to halt or repeal the Countermeasures that have been implemented, seeking the advice of external experts and other sources.
+The Special Committee will act on the consultation and issue a recommendation to our Board of Directors concerning whether or not to maintain the Countermeasures.
 The Board of Directors will respect the recommendation of the Special Committee to the greatest extent possible when making a decision on whether to maintain the Countermeasures.

 Summary of the Share Options.